erinITB/SIAR/README.md

 --------------------------------------------------------------------------------------------------

-Inventory System with Alerts and Image Restoration using GLPI:
+<h2>Inventory System with Alerts and Image Restoration using GLPI:</h2>

 The project will consist of implementing an inventory management tool, which in this case will be GLPI with several added functionalities.
 This system will be designed to gather detailed information about the hardware, software, and network status of all devices within the network with the help of OCS Inventory.
 Additionally, an alert system will be integrated to identify and record any abnormal or unauthorized behavior of the devices, thus providing a more comprehensive control.